martinfrances107/rust_d3_geo/README.md

    construct a PathBuilder object and then to stream a geometry object into it :-

       ```rust
-         // 'countries' is a geometry extratced from
+         // 'countries' is a geometry extracted from
          // a world map json file.
          path.stream(&countries)
       ```